‘Shadowhunters’ Season 2 Return Date, Promo, And Clary-Jace Relationship Update

 Shadowhunters showrunners Darren Swimmer and Todd Slavkin told TV Line that Jace would find it difficult to contain his feelings, which would make the love triangle “super juicy” in the second half of Season 2.

 Simon’s life is set to turn complicated not only because of Jace becoming his love rival but also because of his ability to walk in the sun.
-Slavkin told Entertainment Weekly (EW) that Simon could now go out and go to a park but all that would complicate his life in “pretty cool ways,” adding that they would be exploring that in Shadowhunters Season 2B.
+Slavkin told Entertainment Weekly that Simon could now go out and go to a park, but all that would complicate his life in “pretty cool ways,” adding that they would be exploring that in Shadowhunters Season 2B.

 Simon has become the Daylighter because of Jace’s pure angelic blood, and according to Slavkin, Jace would be in a “tough spot” if the Downworld got wind of that.